wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload-bg`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.1.2 =
+* Enhancement: Update lazyload script to the latest version
+* Enhancement: Add a way to lazyload the Youtube thumbnail image
+* Enhancement: Add width and height attributes to the Youtube thumbnail image depending on the resolution
+* Enhancement: Disable polyfill for intersectionObserver by default, added a way to activate it instead
+* Enhancement: Add data-cfasync="false" to the lazyload script tag
+* Enhancement: Prevent lazyload on the Oxygen Builder page editor
+* Bugfix: Wrap no JS CSS in noscript tag and remove the no-js identifier

 = 2.1.1 =
 * Bugfix: Correctly apply lazyload on `picture` elements
 * Bugfix: Prevent double loading of an image when an `img` element inside a `picture` element only has a `srcset` attribute and no `src` attribute